-as Documentation Agent, and the several lenders from time to time party thereto (collectively, the "Lenders").

-10. The Credit Agreement provides for a five-year \$40 million term loan and a \$160 million revolving credit facility.
-Availability under the revolving credit facility is based upon a borrowing base determined by reference to eligible accounts receivable and inventory.
+- 9. In addition, the Debtors entered into a new senior secured credit agreement (the "Credit Agreement") dated April 15, 2003 with Deutsche Bank Trust Company Americas, as Agent, Fleet Capital Corporation, as Syndication Agent, Wachovia Bank, National Association, as Documentation Agent, and the several lenders from time to time party thereto (collectively, the "Lenders"). - 10.
+The Credit Agreement provides for a five-year \$40 million term loan and \$160 million revolving credit facility.
+Availability under the revolving credit facility is based upon a borrowing base determine by reference to eligible accounts receivable and inventory.
 As of the Petition Date, the principal and interest outstanding under the term loan was \$35.85 million, and the principal and interest outstanding under the revolving credit facility was approximately \$75.8 million.
 In addition, letters of credit in the approximate amount of \$5.05 million were outstanding under the terms of the Credit Agreement, for a total current amount outstanding under the Credit Agreement of approximately \$116.7 million.
 The Debtors' obligations under the Credit Agreement are secured by substantially all of the Debtors' assets.